idiap/facereclib/doc/experiments.rst

      $ bin/faceverify.py --database atnt

-2. You define a configuration file or choose one of the already existing configuration files that are located in `facereclib/configurations`_ and its subdirectories.
+2. You define a configuration file or choose one of the already existing configuration files that are located in `facereclib/configurations`_ and its sub-directories.
    How to define a new configuration file, please read section :ref:`configuration-files`.

    Example: